shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-05-Installing3rdPartyPackages.md

 ## 1) Installing a non-native Package

 A non-native package doesn't utilize native capabilities of the underlying device.
 Simply put, the package doesn't handle anything differently regardless of the fact it's being run on iOS or Android.
-When you finish this tutorial you'll have a functioning `swiper-extension`, like the one from our [extension examples](https://github.com/shoutem/extension-examples).
+When you finish this tutorial you'll have a functioning `swiper-extension`.

 ### Making an Extension